Chilo Gorge is set on a cliff over looking the Save River as it flows towards Mozambique

 Chilo Gorge Safari Lodge: Our full report

-Activities offered by Chilo Gorge Safari Lodge include morning and afternoon game drives and nature walks in the north of Gonarezhou National Park, all accompanied by a fully trained and armed professional guide.
-It’s also possible to walk to the Chivilila Falls, which are about 2km away from camp.
-Game cruises on the Save River are also available (water levels permitting).
-The lodge offers visits to the nearby Chilojo Cliffs and to the local Shangaan village too.
-Canoeing on the Save River is offered during the rainy season.
+The diversity of activities offered by Chilo Gorge Safari Lodge is excellent, and includes morning and afternoon game drives and nature walks in the north of Gonarezhou National Park, accompanied by fully trained and armed professional guides.
+It’s also possible to walk to the Chivilila Falls, about 2km from camp – again with an armed guide.
+Game cruises on the Save River are another option (water levels permitting) as is canoeing during the rainy season.

 Ideal length of stay: We’d recommend a stay of about three nights at Chilo Gorge Safari Lodge, especially if you’d like to partake in the ’Chilojo Adventurer’.

-Directions: Chilo Gorge Safari Lodge is a 6-hour drive from Harare.
-Travellers are transferred between Harare and the lodge via a six-seater minibus – it’s worth bearing in mind that the price of the transfer is for the vehicle and therefore the more people travelling the less expensive the transfer becomes (per person).
-Chilo Gorge can arrange for transfers from anywhere in Zimbabwe.
-It is possible to charter a plane to fly into their private Mahenye Airstrip.
-FedAir also runs scheduled flights from Johannesburg to Buffalo Range (60kms from Chilo Gorge) on Tuesdays and Thursdays.
+Directions: Chilo Gorge Safari Lodge is a six-hour drive from Harare, with guests transferred between Harare and the lodge by six-seater minibus.
+It’s worth bearing in mind that the price of the transfer is for the vehicle so the more people travelling, the less expensive the transfer is per person.
+By air, it is possible to charter a plane into Chilo’s private Mahenye airstrip.
+Alternatively, there are scheduled flights from Johannesburg to Buffalo Range (60km from Chilo Gorge) on Tuesdays and Thursdays.